GlyNAC (Glycine + N-Acetylcysteine)

 24 older adults (mean age 71y) randomized to GlyNAC (glycine 1.33 mmol/kg/d + NAC 0.83 mmol/kg/d) or isonitrogenous placebo (alanine) for 16 weeks.
 12 young adults (mean age 25y) received GlyNAC for 2 weeks as comparison.
 Measurements: intracellular GSH, oxidative stress, mitochondrial function, inflammation, insulin resistance, endothelial function, physical function, body composition, aging hallmarks.

-Older adults at BASELINE had: severe GSH deficiency (red cells and muscle vs young adults), mitochondrial dysfunction, elevated oxidative stress (TBARS, F2-isoprostanes), reduced gait speed and exercise capacity, elevated waist circumference, insulin resistance, endothelial dysfunction.
-GlyNAC SUPPLEMENTATION RESULTS: restored GSH to youthful levels, improved mitochondrial fatty-acid oxidation, REDUCED TBARS by 80%, IL-6 by 83%, TNF-α by 58%, HOMA-IR by 68%; INCREASED gait speed by 19% and improved physical function.
+Older adults at baseline had: severe GSH deficiency (red cells and muscle vs young adults), mitochondrial dysfunction, elevated oxidative stress (TBARS, F2-isoprostanes), reduced gait speed and exercise capacity, elevated waist circumference, insulin resistance, endothelial dysfunction.
+GlyNAC supplementation results: restored GSH to youthful levels, improved mitochondrial fatty-acid oxidation, reduced TBARS by 80%, IL-6 by 83%, TNF-α by 58%, HOMA-IR by 68%; increased gait speed by 19% and improved physical function.
 Multiple aging hallmarks improved.
 No significant adverse effects.
-Foundational pivotal RCT for GlyNAC supplementation in aging.
+Foundational pivotal clinical trial for GlyNAC supplementation in aging.

 2